sahanagana/2playersnakeapp/README.md

 ## Notes

--Snake class will have functions to get coordinates (GetX and GetY) that return the location of the object
+- Snake class will have functions to get coordinates (GetX and GetY) that return the location of the object
 - Use random number, generate # between -1 and 1 for x and y coordinates
   - Check GetX and GetY functions to see if coordinates are not touching snake
     - If it is, get new coordinates.
 If not, place